Greenplum: Technology

-Pivotal's Greenplum database product uses massively parallel processing (MPP) techniques.
+The Greenplum database product uses massively parallel processing (MPP) techniques.
 Each computer cluster consists of a master node, standby master node, and segment nodes.
 All of the data resides on the segment nodes and the catalog information is stored in the master nodes.
 Segment nodes run one or more segments, which are modified PostgreSQL database instances and are assigned a content identifier.
 For each table the data is divided among the segment nodes based on the distribution column keys specified by the user in the data definition language.
 For each segment content identifier there is both a primary segment and mirror segment which are not running on the same physical host.
 When a query enters the master node, it is parsed, planned and dispatched to all of the segments to execute the query plan and either return the requested data or insert the result of the query into a database table.
 The Structured Query Language, version SQL:2003, is used to present queries to the system.
 Transaction semantics comply with constraints known as ACID.

 Competitors include other MPP database management systems provided by major vendors such as Teradata, Amazon Redshift, Microsoft Azure, Alibaba AnalyticDB and, in the past, IBM Netezza.
 Additional competition comes from other smaller competitors, column-oriented databases such as HP Vertica, Exasol and data warehousing vendors with non MPP architecture, such as Oracle Exadata, IBM Db2 and SAP HANA.